ahmedzbyr/taealam/tf_modules/datastream/examples/create_ds_conn_profile/README.md

 # Create a connection profile for PostgreSQL using a module.
 module "create_connection_profile_postgresql" {
-  source                = "../../datastream_connection_profile" # Path to the connection profile module project               = "elevated-column-400011"              # Project where the connection profile will be created display_name          = "ahmd-connec-postgresql"              # Display name for the connection profile location              = "us-east1"                            # Location of the connection profile connection_profile_id = "ahmd-connec-postgresql"              # Unique identifier for the connection profile
+  source                = "../../datastream_connection_profile" # Path to the connection profile module project               = "my-project-id"              # Project where the connection profile will be created display_name          = "ahmd-connec-postgresql"              # Display name for the connection profile location              = "us-east1"                            # Location of the connection profile connection_profile_id = "ahmd-connec-postgresql"              # Unique identifier for the connection profile